DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

 ## Step 7.
 Push your changes to Github

-Using Github Desktop, a description for your change, and click "Commit to Main"
+Using Github Desktop, write a description for your change, and click "Commit to Main"

 ![Commit to Main](images/make_commit.png)

-Then click "Push Origin" to push your change up to Github
+Then click "Push Origin" to push your change up to Github.

 ![Push to Origin](images/push_origin.png)

 ## Step 8.
 Make a 'Pull Request' (PR) back to the main DigiFacts repo

+Return to your cloned DigiFact repo on the Github website.

+Click the 'Contribute' button, and then "Open Pull Request".

+Enter a title (e.g. "Add Swedish translation") and a description if needed.

+Click "Create Pull Request" when done.

+This will push your changes upstream to the main repo, so they can be merged.